semgrep/semgrep-docs/src/components/procedure/_enable-turbo-mode.md

 ![Screenshot of Playground in Turbo mode](/img/playground-turbo.png)

-Turbo mode is unavailable with Semgrep Pro Engine.
+Turbo mode is unavailable with Semgrep cross-file analysis.